Valued Opinions Review UK: Legit Surveys or Not Worth It?

 Any downsides?

 The minimum cashout is £10.
-However, there’s no cash option.
-Valued Opinions used to offer a Virtual Mastercard, but this has been taken away.
-Instead, you’ll have to opt for a gift card.
+There’s no cash option at all.
+Valued Opinions used to offer a virtual Mastercard, but that’s been removed.
+Now it’s gift cards only.

 When you request payment, it is sent to you via email and should arrive almost instantly.